 The difference in deferred tax liabilities is the net tax effect of the change in value upon transitioning to Solvency II, including transitional on technical provisions, based on a tax rate of 25%.
 See chapter D.1 Assets.
-For 2018, the deferred tax liability is zero both for Solvency II and in the financial statement.
+For 2019, the deferred tax liability is zero in the financial statement and NOK 728 million for Solvency II.